aggregat4/dendriform/README.md

 ## Next Steps

+1. BUG: I observed a state where a second client was not seeing the same tree as the "original", only after reloading the second client was the state the same.
+Can not yet reproduce but seems to be related to certain editing operations, perhaps inserting new nodes above another?
+(NOTE maybe fixed because of fix to child reparenting in eventlog-repository reparentNode())
 1. Implement import of some standard format (probably at least the workflowy opml?)
 1. Implement export in some standard format
 1. Implement suport for hashtags and @-tags (with toggle filter like Workflowy)